WendyKKelly/Underbelly-Basic/posts/ssg-ssr.md

 ---
-title: When to Use Static Generation v.s.
-Server-side Rendering
+title: Family Week Sample Post

-thumbnail: "./joy1.png"
+thumbnail: ''

 ---
 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.